Green River College

 CompTIA A+ Certification Preparation (7)

 A preparation course for the CompTIA A+ certification, an IT industry recognized entry level certification.
 Students learn about installation, maintenance, troubleshooting and repair of information and communication technology hardware and software.
 Covers all current CompTIA A+ certification exam objectives.

 Networking Fundamentals (5)

 Introduces networking to students who are interested in a career managing routers and switches.
-Topics include TCP/IP and OSI modules, subnetting, protocols, network applications, switching and routing fundamentals, and an introduction to configuring Cisco routers and switches.
+Topics include TCP/IP and OSI modules, subnetting, protocols, network applications, switching and routing fundamentals, and an introduction to configuring and securing Cisco routers and switches.
 PREREQUISITE: 114 or instructor's permission.

 CompTIA Security+ Certification Preparation (5)